stevemckinney/iamsteve/data/blog/00158-illustrator-non-destructive-shape-editing.md

 date: "2016-12-27T07:30:00+00:00"
 lastmod: "2020-05-13T09:50:10+00:00"
 summary: "You may have two shapes and want to combine them, but still want to refine the overall shape or save it for later.
 This post shows you two options."
-metadesc: Two methods for keeping your shapes editable when combining them.
+metadesc: "Two methods for keeping your shapes editable when combining them.
 One method uses pathfinder the other uses drawing modes."
 theme: "#fefbed"
 tags: ["Design"]
 categories: ["Design"]